ikhemissi/azure-ipaas-workshop/docs/workshop.md

 You terminal should show green messages such as:
 ![azd up command](assets/intro/azdup.png)

-In the Azure portal, you should have a new usergroup with a lot of sub resources inside it.
+In the Azure portal, you should have a new resource group with a lot of sub resources inside it.

 ![resources generated](assets/intro/azportal.png)